aladdinpersson/Algorithms-Collection-Python/README.md

 * [Quick sort](https://github.com/AladdinPerzon/Algorithms-Collection-Python/blob/master/Algorithms/sorting/quicksort.py) **- Average O(nlog(n))**

 # Contributing
 I appreciate feedback on potential improvements and/or if you see an error that I've made!
+Also if you would like to contribute then do a pull request with algorithm & tests! :)